-- On occasion, we need to hire other companies to help us to serve you better and in some of these cases, we may need to share personal data that is necessary to perform tasks for us, such as market research companies.
+- On occasion, we need to hire other companies to help us to serve you better and in some of these cases, we may need to share personal data that is necessary to perform tasks for us, such as market research companies

-- Where it is necessary for the performance of our contract with you, including where you have asked us to do so or where we need to take steps to enforce any contract which may be entered into between us.
+- Where it is necessary for the performance of our contract with you, including where you have asked us to do so or where we need to take steps to enforce any contract which may be entered into between us

-- Where we are under a legal duty to do so in order to comply with any legal obligation.
+- Where we are under a legal duty to do so in order to comply with any legal obligation

 We require all third parties that process personal data on our behalf to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+Accordingly, we do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.

 Whenever we transfer your personal data out of or into the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission

-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+- Where we use certain service providers, we may use specific contracts approved by the European Commission, which give personal data the same protection it has in Europe

-- Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.
+- Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield, which requires them to provide similar protection to personal data shared between Europe and the US

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data in or out of the EEA.